Paul-Folbrecht/algo-trading/README.md

 In the shell, execute `use algo-trading` to use the database.
 Queries on collections positions, orders, and pnl can then be made.

+Alternatively, you can use a MongoDB Atlas instance - just set `mongo_url` to an appropriate connection string.

 ## Testing

 `cargo test` requires the environment variables `TRADIER_ACCESS_TOKEN`, `TRADIER_SANDBOX_TOKEN`, and `TRADIER_ACCOUNT_ID` to be set.

+## Backtesting

+`cargo run --bin backtest`

+Output will include generated realized P&L and open positions.